 Given the significant investment and lack of initial income, many new to real estate decide to start their career part-time.
-According to The National Association of Realtors (NAR), the median income for a full-time Realtor with less than two years of experience is $8,930 but jumps to $78,850 with more than 16 years experience.
+According to NAR, the median income for a full-time real estate agent with less than two years of experience is $8,930 but jumps to $78,850 with more than 16 years experience.

 Look at your living expenses, runway, and startup costs and decide if being part-time or full-time is right for you.
 Many people can collect a paycheck at their existing job while they scale their real estate career, especially since weekends will be the largest time commitment with direct client work.
 As you can see from the numbers above, many agents slowly learn the methods that pay off monetarily, but we’ll try to help you fast-track that timeline.